What are extension methods

 Now, we have created a layer in our program, that is responsible for choosing the right attack, when we need to have our enemies perform their special attacks if they have it.

-3) Use extension methods to add behaviour to null references
+3) Use extension methods to add behavior to null references

-Extension methods, are also useful to provide default behaviours, when one of our references is null.
-Instead of relying to Null checks or implementing a null object pattern, we can add a behaviour to our type that gets executed if it is null, that seems like it is defined in our type.
+Extension methods, are also useful to provide default behaviors, when one of our references is null.
+Instead of relying on Null checks or implementing a null object pattern, we can add a behavior to our type that gets executed if it is null, that seems like it is defined in our type.
 For example let’s suppose that in the above foreach loop our list had a null reference:

 List<IEnemy> enemiesList = new List<IEnemy>()